 The green ribbons pass through the P atoms of the phosphate groups and are visual aids, to make it easier to see the two helices.
+Yellow dashed lines denote hydrogen bonds between the two bases in each base pair.

 In this exercise, you will build and inspect a DNA double helix.
-You will also take a closer look at a guanine - cytosine (G-C) base pair: The binding energy associated with the three hydrogen bonds will be estimated on the basis of Hartree - Fock calculations on the base pair G-C and the bases G and G separately.
+You will also take a closer look at a guanine - cytosine (G - C) base pair: The binding energy associated with the three hydrogen bonds will be estimated on the basis of Hartree - Fock calculations on the base pair G - C and the bases G and C separately.
 The base pair has so many atoms that a Hartree - Fock calculation may take upto half an hour.
 Therefore, this calculation will be started first.